HPH-Fabrication-Addins/cinx-api-docs/source/includes/_returns.md

 `PUT`

-This API call will be used to modify an existing CINX return.
+This API endpoint will be used to modify an existing CINX return.

 **Notes**